Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dmitry Muratov in Moscow, Russia on June 8.
 Photo: AFP

 Russia’s foreign agent list currently includes 674 individuals and entities.
-Individuals and entities placed on the list are subject to stricter administrative requirements, including disclosure of funding sources and the need to tag posts, including social media posts.
+Individuals and entities placed on the list are subject to stricter administrative requirements, including disclosure of funding sources and the need to tag posts, including on social media.
 This puts agents and those who share the content at risk of severe penalties.

-In 2021, when Muratov co-received the Nobel Peace Prize, he announced that he would dedicate the prize to the "fallen" journalists of Novaya Gazeta who had "died for their profession".
+In 2021, when Muratov co-received the Nobel Peace Prize, he announced that the award would be dedicated to the "fallen" journalists of Novaya Gazeta who had "died for their profession".

 Since 2000, Novaya Gazeta has recorded six murdered journalists and contributors, including renowned investigative reporter Anna Politkovskaya, who was shot dead in Moscow in 2006.